-The Newsletter features images designed to give readers quick, easy to understand answers to common recycling questions.
-Subscribers can reply to the newsletter to ask additional questions or seek clarification on proper disposal of items featured in the message, providing a convenient way for readers to engage with the Authority.
-The newsletter frequently directs people to the Authority's website and the "Am I Recyclable?" search tool, increasing our website traffic.
+The newsletter features images designed to give readers quick, easy to understand answers to common recycling questions.
+Subscribers can reply to the newsletter to ask additional questions or seek clarification on proper disposal of items.
+This provides a convenient way for readers to engage with the Authority.
+The newsletter frequently directs people to the Authority's website and the "Am I Recyclable?" search tool, increasing website traffic.